NisargPatel510/The-Second-Home-Smart-Hostel-Management-System/The_Second_Home/README.md

 - Ensure MySQL JDBC driver is added to project

-## 📞 Support

-For any issues or questions you can reach out to us anytime via email.
-Email : patelnisarg850@gmail.com

 ## 📌 Note

 This is a college project demonstrating CRUD operations with MVC architecture using JSP/Servlets.
 Make sure to implement proper security measures for production use.